mnemnion/imp/Forge/markdown/Orc/Orcish 2015.md

 The `spaz`, `numba`, `letta` and `roon` are the phonemic categories of Orcish, from which we construct an equally brute, simple-minded syntax.

+#### jklmno

+Arguably our `numba` range should be `jklmno`, which is `6A-6F` in ASCII and means we apply a consistent bitmask to all `numbaz`.
+I abhor waste, but won't do this unless I can prove that it's faster than converting a more conventional representation, on at least Atmels and Arms.

+The really steez alternative is to replace them with `:;<=>?`, we mask for the `3` and take the low four.
+I won't do that, it would render the language unreadable.

 ##Syntax

 Orcs parlay through the simplest parser that could possibly work.
 If they receive a byte that isn't phonemically valid, undefined behavior occurs, which normally includes ignoring you, and may also provoke consternation or even hostility.
 Given a `numba`, they try to make a number out of it, and remember that number.
 They will stop if they see a `spaz` or indeed any phoneme which is not a `numba`.
 How many numbaz they eat before digesting depends on the Orc.
 I don't know or care what your architectural width is, nor which end it cracks the egg from.
 Orcish is a language, it's up to the users to understand each other.